DarkGhostHunter/Laraload/README.md

 1. A global terminable middleware checks for non-error response.
 2. Then it calls a custom *Condition* class.
-3. If the *Condition* evaluates to `true`, the script is generated.
+3. If the *Condition* evaluates to `true`, the Preload Script is generated.
-4. A `PreloadCalledEvent` is called with the generation status.
+4. A `PreloadCalledEvent` is fired with the generation status.

 ## Configuration